KimITAU/magento-cms-archive/README.md

 *Improve Static Block Archive UI

+### Disclaimer

+* Minimal support is offered, use at your own risk.
+I would recommend deploying to a dev/staging environment first and testing your site before deploying to a live site.

 ### License
 The license is currently <a href="https://tldrlegal.com/license/creative-commons-attribution-noncommercial-(cc-nc)#summary">Creative Commons Attribution NonCommercial</a>.
 TL;DR is that you can modify and distribute but not for commercial use.